 This kind of lateral thinking also helps them make lots of creative connections and come up with innovative solutions to problems, for example a new angle to take a photo from or combining previously un-mixed ingredients in a cupcake recipe.

 See?
-What used to be a symptom now becomes and advantage.
+What was formerly a symptom now becomes and advantage.

 If you have ADHD or your child suffers from it, you should list out all the symptoms you have and then try to find ways in which these can help you perform better.

 Some of the world’s most successful people have done this and turned their ADHD from disease into advantage, for example Richard Branson, founder of the Virgin record label, airline, space program, and many other ventures, which have made him a billionaire.

 I love it.
 The ADHD Advantage is a critical take on a disease, which is not only not taken seriously enough when it’s real (because so many people just show lighter symptoms), but is also even abused as an excuse.
 How many times have you heard someone say: “Oh yeah, I can’t focus, I must have ADHD.”
 What they’re really saying is: “I’m lazy, but I don’t want to admit it.”
 Any specialist would probably tell them that they don’t suffer from a disease, but from a short attention span, a very common thing these days.

 I like that Dale Archer addressed not only this, but also how people with actual ADHD can thrive on it, instead of feeling like it’s a giant ball & chain that they have to drag around for the rest of their life.